 - Increases access security.
 SSL VPNs can only be configured to enable highly precise access rules building tunnels to specific applications.
 This means that users can't be allowed into the entire enterprise network, limiting the potential risks threatening the company.
 It ensures remote access but in such a way that it's not endangering the overall enterprise's security.

-Choosing between IPsec vs. SSL will be one of the important decisions for network administrators when implementing VPN.
+Choosing between IPsec and SSL will be one of the important decisions for network administrators when implementing a VPN.
 Both encryption types have their strengths and weaknesses, making them better in some use cases than others.

 Features | IPsec VPN | SSL VPN |